patelsneh18/Gallery-App/README.md

 - Edit label and color of image card
 - Share image using intent
 - Performs async task to get redirected url
+- Create list by recycler view
+- Drag and Drop to reorder items
+- Swipe to remove item
+- Search Item
+- Buttom to sort images alphabetically according to labels

 ## Previews  of Application